PathMates

 Design Solution

 Initially, I tested an SOS Button with an onboarding process.
-But through testing and feedback, I realized it was unruly and overcomplicated.
-Instead, I opted for a concise safety menu where users could easily see their options laid out.
+But through testing and feedback, I realized it was overcomplicated.
+Instead, I opted for a concise safety menu where users could quickly see their options laid out.

 Travel Safer